reagento/adaptix/docs/tutorial.rst

   No builtin formatter can render all passed extra data.
   You can only specify the concrete field or create a custom formatter.

+  This example works only at python 3.10 and more.

   .. literalinclude:: examples/tutorial/struct_path_renderer_filter.py